 Close the Instant Pot lid by lining the two arrows (see picture below) and turn the lid in clockwise direction.

 Turn venting knob from Venting Position to Sealing Position.

-Press the Manual Button OR Steam Button.
+Press the Manual Button (Pressure Cook Button) OR Steam Button.
 Either one will work.